 Regarding the Panel's analysis of LA/MSF for the A350XWB, the European Union put forth a series of arguments.
 The European Union asserted that the Panel erred in identifying the appropriate point in time from which to draw the corporate borrowing rate component of the market benchmark to determine whether each A350XWB LA/MSF contract confers a "benefit", and therefore constitutes a subsidy, under Article 1.1(b) of the SCM Agreement.
 Moreover, the European Union contended that by rejecting the yield on the day of the conclusion of each contract, the Panel failed to make an objective assessment of the matter, under Article 11 of the DSU.
 In the alternative, the European Union appealed the Panel's inclusion, in its construction of the corporate borrowing rate, of the six-month average yield on the relevant European Aeronautic Defence and Space Company N.V.
 (EADS) bond within the Panel's range of average yields.
 Specifically, the European Union submitted that the Panel erred in the application of Articles 1.1(b) and 7.8 of the SCM Agreement.
-Separately, the European Union contended that by including the sixmonth average yield within its range, the Panel failed to make an objective assessment of the matter, under Article 11 of the DSU.
+Separately, the European Union contended that by including the sixmonth average yield within its range, the Panel failed to make an objective assessment of the DSU.

 The European Union also took issue with the Panel's identification of the project risk premium component of the market benchmark to determine whether each A350XWB LA/MSF contract confers a "benefit", and therefore constitutes a subsidy, under Article 1.1(b) of the SCM Agreement.
-The European Union submitted that in selecting a single undifferentiated project risk premium for each A350XWB LA/MSF contract, which was developed for a different programme (i.e. the A380) in the original proceedings, the Panel erred because: (a) the Panel failed to establish a project-specific risk premium for A350XWB LA/MSF based on the risks associated with the A350XWB programme and further that by failing to consider more appropriate benchmarks and by deviating from the approach to project-specific benchmarks taken in the original proceedings, the Panel failed to make an objective assessment of the matter, under Article 11 of the DSU; (b) by failing to establish similarity between the risks involved in the A350XWB project and the A380 LA/MSF project, as well as between the risks involved in the A350XWB LA/MSF contracts and the A380 LA/MSF contracts, the Panel failed to make an objective assessment of the matter as required under Article 11 of the DSU; and (c) the Panel erroneously adopted a single project risk premium to benchmark all four A350XWB LA/MSF contracts.
+The European Union submitted that in selecting a single undifferentiated project risk premium for each A350XWB LA/MSF contract, which was developed for a different programme (i.e. the A380) in the original proceedings, the Panel erred because: (a) the Panel failed to establish a project-specific risk premium for A350XWB LA/MSF based on the risks associated with the A350XWB programme and further that by failing to consider more appropriate benchmarks and by deviating from the approach to project-specific benchmarks taken in the original proceedings, the Panel failed to make an objective assessment of the matter, under Article 11 of the DSU; (b) by failing to establish similarity between the risks involved in the A350XWB LA/MSF contracts, the Panel failed to make an objective assessment of the matter as required under A380 LA/MSF contracts, the Panel failed to make an objective assessment of the matter as required under A780 LA/MSF contracts, the Panel failed to make an objective assessment of the matter as required under A780 LA/MSF contracts, the Panel failed to make an objective assessment of the matter as required under Article 11 of the DSU; and (c) the Panel erroneously adopted a single project risk premium to benchmark all four A350XWB LA/MSF contracts.